sambyeol/latex-devcontainer/README.md

 Images can be found at [Docker Hub](https://hub.docker.com/repository/docker/sambyeol/latex-devcontainer).

 ## Quickstart
-Make a devcontainer setting file at `.devcontainer/devcontainer.json` of your project.
+Make a devcontainer setting file at `.devcontainer/devcontainer.json` in your project.
 ```json
 {
     "image": "sambyeol/latex-devcontainer:ubuntu-nonroot",